 Duplicate the page/add a new page to create a new card and keep going until you have created all your cards.

-Continuing our example we'll use NoteDex and Word as the two methods:
+Continuing our example we'll use NoteDex (no index card template needed) and Word (index card template needed) as the two methods:

 And here is an example of a finished process - so simple in NoteDex - just create your index cards and then export to PDF in the format you want - even with borders around an Avery 5388 format in case you need to cut your cards out yourself on standard paper!